hustlzp/Flask-Boost/README.rst

     pip install -r requirements.txt

 **Note**: if you failed in ``pip install -r requirements.txt`` in Windows, try to install package binaries directly.

-**Note**: if you meet error installing pycrpyto in windows,try follow this article compiling-pycrypto-on-win7-64_ , or get the complied pycrypyto library directly: archive_pycrpyto_library_
+**Note**: [python3]if you meet error installing pycrpyto in windows,try follow this article compiling-pycrypto-on-win7-64_ , or get the complied pycrypyto library directly: archive_pycrpyto_library_

 .. _compiling-pycrypto-on-win7-64: https://yorickdowne.wordpress.com/2010/12/22/compiling-pycrypto-on-win7-64/